Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 where $C_\Lambda$ is given in (\ref{P-CLambdiv}) and $p_2(u)$ in (\ref{p2-func}).

-For diagrams with a soft photon emitted from the $W$-boson, as shown at the right of Fig. \ref{2LoopWWHgam} (Fig. 5c), the loop functions are named $k(q,\tilde{q})$ .
+An example for diagrams with a soft photon emitted from the $W$-boson is shown at the right of Fig. \ref{2LoopWWHgam} (Fig. 5c).
 Also in this case there are divergent diagrams, because the left sub-loop might be divergent for the replacement $W \rightarrow \phi_{\pm}$.
 After GIM-cancellation the dominant term is